-When asked to describe the ethos of the academy, staff used the following words; ‘family’, ‘tough love’, ‘honesty’, ‘equality’, ‘valuing people’ and a place of ‘forgiveness’ and ‘high aspirations’.
+When asked to describe the ethos of the Academy, staff used the following words; ‘family’, ‘tough love’, ‘honesty’, ‘equality’, ‘valuing people’ and a place of ‘forgiveness’ and ‘high aspirations’.
 They also talked about the strong sense of pastoral care for staff which was personal and genuine.
 The staff described ‘tough love’ as the love of a parent for a child – they are simply treating the students as they treat their own children, caring for them and wanting the very best for them, and discipline is an expression of that care.
-The staff felt a strong sense of belonging to Oasis Coulsdon – and the feeling of family at OAC is a tangible reality for the staff.
+The staff felt a strong sense of belonging to Oasis Academy Coulsdon – and the feeling of family at OAC is a tangible reality for the staff.

 One staff member commented:

 when you go to buy a house you get a feeling.
 That is what it is like here – it feels right.

 Staff thought that students would describe the ethos of OAC as one of ‘trust’, ‘choices’, ‘family’, ‘love’, ‘being cared for’, ‘appreciated,’ and ‘a place of belonging’.
 One staff member said, “Students do realise how much love there is here for them.”
 They also described the loyalty students have to OAC.